Skip to main content

 David F. Watkins Memorial Park Mural by Danae Brissonnet and young local artists

-Created in 2020 by internationally known artist Camille Walala, this mural is a part of the “ARkanvas Initiative,” which created 12 murals across the state.
+Our next stop is the Northwoods Mural, located at the Waterworks Trailhead in the Northwoods Trail System at 300 Pineland Drive.
+Created in 2020 by internationally known artist Camille Walala, this mural is a part of the “ARkanvas Initiative,” which created 12 murals across the state of Arkansas.
 Walala’s practice has taken her worldwide to “transform homes and workspaces with her signature tribal-pop style.”
-The mural covers the structure on-site.

 ARkanvas Northwoods Mural by Camille Walala